Kaypro: Reception

+The Chicago Tribune in March 1986 praised the Kaypro PC and Leading Edge Model D as "the two best computer buys today", citing the former's bundled software, six slots, ease of repair, and silent keyboard.

 Kaypro by model and year

-Kaypro's nomenclature was odd, with the numerical designations for their machines having more to do with the capacity of the drives than the order they were produced.
-Kaypro also released several different models with the same names, perhaps hoping to capitalize on the name recognition of their older machines.
-As a result, identifying exactly which model a Kaypro is often requires an inspection of their hardware configuration.
+Kaypro's nomenclature was odd, with the numerical designations for its machines having more to do with the capacity of the drives than the order they were produced.
+Kaypro also released several different models with the same names, perhaps hoping to capitalize on the name recognition of its older machines.
+As a result, identifying exactly which model a Kaypro is often requires an inspection of its hardware configuration.

 All of the computers listed below are of the portable type unless otherwise noted.